Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 - [Create an organization or project collection](https://docs.microsoft.com/azure/devops/organizations/accounts/create-organization?view=azure-devops)

 > **Important!** The [Azure DevOps CLI](https://docs.microsoft.com/azure/devops/cli/?view=azure-devops) is used for the subsequent steps.
 Please make sure that it is installed.
+The authentication is done via `az login` using credentials or `az devops login` using a Personal Access Token (PAT).
+Another solution is to store the PAT in the `AZURE_DEVOPS_EXT_PAT` environment variable (see [here](https://github.com/Azure/azure-devops-cli-extension/issues/1100#issuecomment-790207149)).

 #### Create a new Azure DevOps project